Windower/docs/README.md

 This repository contains the official Windower documentation.

+## Reporting Documentation Errors
+If you notice an error in the documentation, please create an issue in the [Issue Tracker](https://github.com/Windower/docs/issues).

+## Contributing to the Documentation

 The Windower Documentation is rendered from the source files in this repo using the Jekyll static content creator.
-It is published to GitHub Pages, and is visible at http://docs.windower.net.
+It is published to GitHub Pages, and is publicly available at http://docs.windower.net.

-## File Structure
+### File Structure
 ```
 docs/             <-- Repository root
     _data/        <-- Configuration information for the Jekyll theme, such as the nav defaults